|

 Once he put Ozzie, Earl's master, on the cover in a pose and costume

 aping Superman on the cover of Superman Comics No. 1.
-The strip that
+The

 Sunday was about "how pets perceive their owners as being able to do